GreengageDB/greengage/README.md

 ## Contributing

-Greenplum is maintained by a core team of developers with commit rights to the [main gpdb repository](https://github.com/greenplum-db/gpdb) on GitHub.
-At the same time, we are very eager to receive contributions from anybody in the wider Greenplum community.
-This section covers all you need to know if you want to see your code or documentation changes be added to Greenplum and appear in the future releases.
+Greengage is maintained by a core team of developers with commit rights to the [main gpdb repository](https://github.com/GreengageDB/greengage) on GitHub.
+At the same time, we are very eager to receive contributions from anybody in the wider Greengage community.
+This section covers all you need to know if you want to see your code or documentation changes be added to Greengage and appear in the future releases.

 ### Getting started

-Greenplum is developed on GitHub, and anybody wishing to contribute to it will have to [have a GitHub account](https://github.com/signup/free) and be familiar with [Git tools and workflow](https://wiki.postgresql.org/wiki/Working_with_Git).
+Greengage is developed on GitHub, and anybody wishing to contribute to it will have to [have a GitHub account](https://github.com/signup/free) and be familiar with [Git tools and workflow](https://wiki.postgresql.org/wiki/Working_with_Git).
-It is also recommend that you follow the [developer's mailing list](https://greenplum.org/community/) since some of the contributions may generate more detailed discussions there.
+It is also recommend that you follow the [developer's mailing list](https://greengagedb.org/community/) since some of the contributions may generate more detailed discussions there.

-Once you have your GitHub account, [fork](https://github.com/greenplum-db/gpdb/fork) this repository so that you can have your private copy to start hacking on and to use as source of pull requests.
+Once you have your GitHub account, [fork](https://github.com/GreengageDB/greengage/fork) this repository so that you can have your private copy to start hacking on and to use as source of pull requests.

-Anybody contributing to Greenplum has to be covered by either the Corporate or the Individual Contributor License Agreement.
-If you have not previously done so, please fill out and submit the [Contributor License Agreement](https://cla.pivotal.io/sign/greenplum).
+Anybody contributing to Greengage has to be covered by either the Corporate or the Individual Contributor License Agreement.
+If you have not previously done so, please fill out and submit the [Contributor License Agreement](https://cla.greengagedb.org/sign/greengage).
 Note that we do allow for really trivial changes to be contributed without a CLA if they fall under the rubric of [obvious fixes](https://cla.pivotal.io/about#obvious-fixes).
 However, since our GitHub workflow checks for CLA by default you may find it easier to submit one instead of claiming an "obvious fix" exception.

-### Licensing of Greenplum contributions
+### Licensing of Greengage contributions

-If the contribution you're submitting is original work, you can assume that Pivotal will release it as part of an overall Greenplum release available to the downstream consumers under the Apache License, Version 2.0.
+If the contribution you're submitting is original work, you can assume that Pivotal will release it as part of an overall Greengage release available to the downstream consumers under the Apache License, Version 2.0.
 However, in addition to that, Pivotal may also decide to release it under a different license (such as [PostgreSQL License](https://www.postgresql.org/about/licence/) to the upstream consumers that require it.
 A typical example here would be Pivotal upstreaming your contribution back to PostgreSQL community (which can be done either